devSchacht/essential-image-optimization/app/partials/book.md

 </figure>

-**Prediction** - every 4x4 subblock of a macroblock has a prediction model applied that effectively does filtering.
+**Предсказание** - every 4x4 subblock of a macroblock has a prediction model applied that effectively does filtering.
 This defines two sets of pixels around a block - A (the row directly above it) and L (the column to the left of it).
 Using these two the encoder fills a test block with 4x4 pixels and determines which creates values closest to the original block.
 Colt McAnlis talks about this in more depth in [How WebP lossy mode works](https://medium.com/@duhroach/how-webp-works-lossly-mode-33bd2b1d0670).

 <figure>